How To Prevent Ice Dams on Your Roof

 Caution: Whenever you make your home more airtight, check your combustion appliances (gas, oil or propane-fired water heaters, furnaces, etc.) for backdrafting.
 Appliances that don’t draft properly can dump waste gases, including potentially deadly carbon monoxide, into your home.

-Use Secondary Strategies and Ice Dam Prevention Products
+Ice Dam Prevention Products

 A cold roof isn’t always a perfect solution.
 During winters with heavy snowfall, you may get ice dams anyway.
 Or ice dams may consistently form at the foot of roof valleys (the junction where two roofs meet at a right angle) because they fill with windblown snow.
 And some sections of the roof may be impossible to keep cold.
 That’s when you have to call on secondary strategies and ice dam prevention products to prevent ice dam damage.